AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 >a few minutes per week.Rest assured that as long as you are training regularly and eating a balanced, healthy diet, fat will diminish and muscles will develop.

 ## STEP 1 - Identify Your Goals
-To create a perfectly tailored weight training program that suits your needs, you must first clearly define your objectives.
+To create a perfectly tailored weight training program that suits your needs, you must first clearly define your objectives:
-You work out to do one or a combination of the following:
   - Reshape your body
   - Get rid of excess body fat
   - Improve your sport performance